Zellular SDK

 Installation

-Install the zelluar.py package via pip:
+Install the zelluar SDK via pip:

 pip install zellular